If you have an expecting female dog, you should know that they require regular stimulation through non-strenuous exercises and routine care.

 Signs of Pregnancy in Dogs

-Many dogs can be discrete about their mating; hence you must not realize you have a pregnant dog.
-You can take your dog for an ultrasound to confirm otherwise.
+Many dogs can be discrete about their mating; hence you should take your dog for an ultrasound to confirm whether she is pregnant.

 - Some pregnant dogs may seek the comfort of the pet owner more often.
 Others prefer to be left alone and seclude themselves.